celery/celery/docs/django/first-steps-with-django.rst

     $ python manage.py celery worker --loglevel=info

-For a complete listing of the command line options available, use the help command:
+For a complete listing of the command-line options available, use the help command:

 .. code-block:: bash